krishna2/krishna2.github.io/vyasa.md

 8. BG and war itself is narrated by Sanjaya (a minister to the blind king Dhritharashtra) and Vyasa is the one who blesses Sanjaya with this divine vision (to see, hear, know the entire happenings in a war happening far far away but without any tiredness).

-9. From the other philosophical works in MB, we can also see that
+9. From the other philosophical works in Mahabharata, we can also see that

 - For Vidura Neethi, Vidura is also a son of Vyasa.